Jordan-Dennis/Miyake/To Do's.md

  - Doc strings are written in markdown

 # Plan
- - function for the basic reading of the file
  - function for solving the ODE based on a solver request
  - function to multithread solvers in batches
- - I still want a main() function to implement all of this jazz

 # Goals
  - I think I should be able to do all this in _100_ lines of code